gruiz90/reddit-rest-api/comments/README.rst

            }
        }

-Comment Details
+Comment details
 -------------------

-Endpoint to get the Comment data by the id provided in the URL.
+Endpoint to get the Comment details by the id provided in the URL.

 -  **URL**